Skip to main content

 1. Find your best angle

-Understanding your best angle is key to learning how to look natural in photos and makes a big difference to the finishing product.
+Understanding your good angle is key to learning how to look natural in photos and makes a big difference to the finishing product.

 How to take good selfies: